William N. Valavanis: As a bonsai educator and artist

 In June 2008 he organized the first biennial U.S. National Bonsai Exhibition.
-(The second and third exhibitions would also be held in June, 2010 and 2012, respectively, and then these would subsequently be moved to September: the fourth exhibition in 2014, the fifth in 2016, and the sixth in 2018.
+(The second and third exhibitions would also be held in June, 2010 and 2012, respectively, and then these would subsequently be moved to September: the fourth exhibition in 2014, the fifth in 2016, the sixth in 2018, the seventh in 2021 (postponed from the previous year due to the COVID-19 pandemic), the eighth in 2023, and the ninth is scheduled for 2025.
 Each would have a commemorative album issued afterwards.)
 The September 2011 issue of Japan's premier bonsai magazine Kinbon stated that 'This is the highest level bonsai exhibition in America.'
 Each new show exceeds past shows in both scope and quality of trees exhibited.
 This latest show had the exhibition area and room for 30 vendors occupying the equivalent of two football fields, 55,000 square feet of space.
-It was put together with the help of an army of volunteers from all over the U.S. and Canada, and presented 298 trees from over 120 species and cultivars coming from 27 states and Canada.
+Subsequent exhibitions would be put together with the help of an army of volunteers from all over the U.S. and Canada, and present 200 to sometimes over 300 trees from over 120 species and cultivars coming from up to 37 states and Canada.
+Artists from around the world are invited to conduct demonstrations and workshops.